fatmazohrasaidi/assembly-Cal-2023/README.md

 # Features
 Supports input in binary (base 2), decimal (base 10), and hexadecimal (base 16).
 Operations: addition, subtraction, multiplication, division.
-Uses DOS interrupts (INT 21h, INT 10h) for input/output.
-Implements binary-to-decimal and decimal-to-binary conversions.

 # Requirements
-Assembler: MASM or TASM
-Emulator: DOSBox (if running on modern OS)
-Operating System: MS-DOS or DOS emulation
+EMU8086: An 8086 emulator and assembler.

-# How to Compile & Run
+# How to Run
+1-Open EMU8086.
+2-Load the CAL.ASM file.
+3-Click Assemble to compile the code.
+4-Click Run to execute the program.
+5-Follow the on-screen instructions to input numbers and perform calculations.